thibaultcha/lua-resty-mlcache/README.md

 - **L3**: a custom function that will only be run by a single worker to avoid the dog-pile effect on your database/backend (via [lua-resty-lock]).
 Values fetched via L3 will be set to the L2 cache for other workers to retrieve.
+This level is optional and can be disabled with skip_callback option.

 This library has been presented at **OpenResty Con 2018**.
 See the [Resources](#resources) section for a recording of the talk.